angles-n-daemons/angles-n-daemons.github.io/content/posts/20230811-popsql-2-writing-database-files.md

 # Writing out what we read

 The next part of this exercise is going to be writing back out the database files we read in.
-Hopefully by the end of the exercise we should be able to run our new main function:
+Hopefully by the end of the exercise we should be able to run this new function in our main file:

 ```python
 # main.py